RhysLlThomas/rhysllthomas.github.io/_pages/about.md

 ***

 ## News and Updates
-**Feburary 2024**: Our paper "The direct and spillover effects of diabetes diagnosis on lifestyle behaviours" (jointly with Emmanouil Mentzakis) has been sccepted for publication at Health Economics, and is available in [Early View here](https://onlinelibrary.wiley.com/doi/10.1002/hec.4803).
+**Feburary 2024**: Our paper "The direct and spillover effects of diabetes diagnosis on lifestyle behaviours" (jointly with Emmanouil Mentzakis) has been sccepted for publication at *Health Economics*, and is available in [Early View here](https://onlinelibrary.wiley.com/doi/10.1002/hec.4803).